When you hear the term ‘Snake Plant’ there may be more than one type of plant that comes to mind.

 Are you looking for more information on snake plants?
 That is where the following frequently asked questions section will come in handy.
 Read through the section below to discover more about snake plants now.

-Q: Is there a snake plant called ‘mother-in-law’s tongue’?
+Is there a snake plant called ‘mother-in-law’s tongue’?

-A: Yes, there is!
+Yes, there is!
 The sansevieria trifasciata is also known as ‘mother-in-law’s tongue’.
 It is one of the most popular species of snake plants, and many people choose it for their home due to its hardy nature and low maintenance.

-Q: How many types of snake plants are there?
+How many types of snake plants are there?

-A: There are about 70 species of snake plants around!
+There are about 70 species of snake plants around!
 No wonder choosing a snake plant for your home can feel like a challenge!

-Q: Should you fertilize a snake plant?
+Should you fertilize a snake plant?

-Q: What do snake plants symbolize?
+What do snake plants symbolize?

-A: Keeping a snake plant in your home is symbolic for many reasons.
+Keeping a snake plant in your home is symbolic for many reasons.
 It symbolizes cleanliness and positive energy.

-Q: Are snake plants hard to maintain?
+Are snake plants hard to maintain?

-Q: Why is my snake plant leaning?
+Why is my snake plant leaning?

-A: Overwatered snake plants will start to droop down or wilt, which could cause them to lean.
+Overwatered snake plants will start to droop down or wilt, which could cause them to lean.
 Another reason your snake plant might lean is due to insufficient sunlight.
 Your plant might be leaning towards the light source to get as many nutrients from the light as possible.

-Q: How quickly does a snake plant grow?
+How quickly does a snake plant grow?

 Snake plants grow slowly when grown indoors, so you’ll expect the snake plant to grow only about a few inches every season.
 You’ll also notice only about two to four additional leaves.
 In comparison, they can grow more rapidly outdoors, especially during summer.
 How tall and wide they’ll be will depend on the specific variety of the snake plant.

-Q: Can you plant different types of snake plants together?
+Can you plant different types of snake plants together?

 Known as companion planting, planting plants with similar growth requirements together or close to each other has a lot of benefits.
 Mostly, people grow a plant species with insect- and pest-repelling properties next to another to protect it from infestations.
 However, you may also do so for aesthetics and other purposes.

 That said, you can plant two or more snake plant varieties together, whether variegated or non-variegated.
-Just make sure you use a large enough container or pot as they’re slightly root-bound.
+Just make sure you use a large enough container or pot, as they’re slightly root-bound.

-Q: How long does a snake plant live?
+How long does a snake plant live?

 As a tough plant variety, the average lifespan of adequately cared for and nourished snake plants ranges from five to 10 years, but some can live on for 20 to 25 years.